-- Most drinks at Starbucks
+- Most Starbucks drinks

-Beer is packed with carbohydrates because it’s brewed from cereal grains.
-One single can of beer can contain 13g of carbs.
+Beer is packed with carbohydrates, because it’s brewed from cereal grains.
+One single can of beer can contain 13g of carbs[*].

 - Sugary mixers (like sangria, mojitos, and margaritas)

 - White wines

-Others like bone broth, tea and coffee can offer various health benefits and can be consumed in abundance on a keto meal plan.
-Carbonated water, coconut water and kombucha add a little flavor to your keto meal plan but should be consumed in moderation.
+Others like bone broth, tea, and coffee can offer various health benefits and can be consumed in abundance on a keto meal plan.
+Coconut water and kombucha add a little flavor to your keto meal plan but should be consumed in moderation.